-Analysis of similar homes and market changes are critical but sometimes difficult.
+Analysis of similar homes and market changes is both critical and sometimes difficult.
 It’s important to keep in mind the raw numbers such as square footage, monthly rental income, condition and location, as well as any special features.
 These are the most concrete factors on which to base your price.

 The history of the home is also valuable but uncertain, as you don’t always know how that particular market segment has shifted since the last sale.
 One of the best ways to get recent and accurate info regarding similar sales is to contact fellow agents who were involved.
 A three month old sale might be irrelevant but a two-week old sale of a similar property is a great reference point.